BBaoVanC/guides.stkc.win/content/posts/odysseyn1x.md

 Now for the fun part, select `Checkra1n` and follow the instructions on screen.
 - *If you see "Sorry, [device] is not supported on [iOS version] at this point." select `Options` and enable `Allow untested iOS/iPadOS/tvOS versions`.*
 - *If you still cannot continue, and you are using an A11 device, disable your passcode and enable `Skip A11 BPR check`.*
+- *On some devices your computer may freeze before you can start the jailbreak process.
+You will need to force restart your computer, select `Shell` in the Odysseyn1x menu, and run `checkra1n -c` instead.
+You will not be guided through the process to enter DFU mode, refer to [this tutorial](https://www.theiphonewiki.com/wiki/DFU_Mode#Entering_DFU_Mode) if necessary.*

 If succesful, your device will boot and the checkra1n app will appear on your homescreen. **Do not open it!**